I was born in Parma (Italy), but (as my surname suggests) I am half-Greek.

 I carried out multiple activities that prove my expertise in open-source intelligence analysis, research and report drafting for decision-makers.

-I am currently the PACOM Team Leader at The Counterterrorism Group (CTG), a US-based intelligence and security company.
-I am responsible for supervising the redaction of weekly open-source intelligence reports on security issues (not limited to terrorism) in the Indo-Pacific region.
+Until October 2021 I was the PACOM Team Leader at The Counterterrorism Group (CTG), a US-based intelligence and security company.
+I was responsible for supervising the redaction of weekly open-source intelligence reports on security issues (not limited to terrorism) in the Indo-Pacific region.
 Since I became the TL in early December 2020, my team has produced various reports, some of which were posted on LinkedIn and raised much interest among CTG's followers.
 I also perform weekly shifts of real time-monitoring and reporting of worldwide security-related events and social-media intelligence activities to flag potential threats.

 I joined CTG on 1st September 2020 as Counterterrorism Analyst Intern for a four-months period.
 Upon completion of the initial three-weeks intensive training, I received a certificate that can be viewed here.
 I ended up being promoted to Team Leader before the end of the internship period on 31 December 2020.